Animatron/player/doc/API.md

 #### mode ####

-In fact, only `mode` option is required, if you ever decide to use options:
+`mode` is a way player will interact with user and how it will look like to him.
+You may set it this way:

     // var C = anm.C;
     createPlayer('my_canvas', { 'mode': C.M_VIDEO });